UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

           - Fram and Betzy have `htop` on compute nodes, Saga does not
              - great to know!
 I was testing only on Saga and didn't notice.
 I was in fact looking for htop and wishing it was there and nice to hear that it is (on some machines).

-- Is there VNC support for betzy by any chance?
+- Is there VNC support for Betzy by any chance?
     - Fram and Saga support remote desktops
-        - I've used it on fram, that's why I am wondering about betzy.
+        - I've used it on Fram, that's why I am wondering about Betzy.
     - More information [about remote desktop here](https://documentation.sigma2.no/getting_started/remote-desktop.html?highlight=vnc)

  - `python pi.py 10` What is 10 here?